chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "PROJECT NOTE": "Using fake SMTestProxy trees is sufficient; no need to involve TestTreeView.", "NEW INSTRUCTION": "WHEN verifying added tests THEN run only the specific test class or method" }

+[2025-12-09 23:46] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "refactor",
+    "BOTTLENECK": "Traversal ignores SMTestProxy children when tree nodes have no children.", "PROJECT NOTE": "In CopyPytestNodeIdAction, traverse SMTestProxy hierarchy when available, not only DefaultMutableTreeNode.", "NEW INSTRUCTION": "WHEN selected test node has SMTestProxy children THEN traverse SMTestProxy children to collect ids" }